 The presentation was followed by an interactive survey of meeting participants to gauge interest in and support for the various alternatives.
 Click here - in English and en Español - to take that survey and share your views on the alternatives presented in the video immediately below.

-All files in JPG format unless otherwise noted.
+All files in JPEG format unless otherwise noted.

 - 1956 concept of City-County complex, and the plaza, on the Grand River.

 - 1965 project plan of City-County complex showing fountain feature.

 - Keeler Bridge over Monroe Avenue looking northeast.

 - Keeler Bridge over Monroe Avenue looking southwest.

 - Keeler Bridge over Monroe Avenue looking north.

 Vesta sculpture by Nathan Horowitz (Installed 1973; Photos from the 1980's)